-Members are chosen by the Dean or the Chair in consultation with the Dean taking into account composition requirements (e.g., need for senior faculty, desire to have student representatives) and faculty who volunteer to serve on a committee.
+Members are chosen by the Dean or by the committee chair in consultation with the Dean, taking into account composition requirements (e.g., need for senior faculty, desire to have student representatives) and faculty who volunteer to serve on a committee.

-4) Ad Hoc Committees

-These are appointed by the Dean as needed.
-Examples are faculty search and promotion & review committees.

-5) Meetings

-(a) Regular Meetings: The Faculty will meet as needed to plan and prepare for the operation of the College of Business and the delivery of the curriculum.
+- b) Ad Hoc Committees These are appointed by the Dean as needed.
+Examples are faculty search and promotion & review committees. - 4.
+Meetings - a) Regular Meetings: The Faculty will meet as needed to plan and prepare for the operation of the College of Business and the delivery of the curriculum.
 Meetings shall be scheduled by the Dean and held at least once per academic semester and as otherwise scheduled by the Dean.
-The location of the meetings shall be at the offices of the College of Business or, if due to inaccessibility of space therein, at another location on the West Campus of Stony Brook University as determined by the Dean.

-(b) Special Meetings: A special meeting of the Faculty may be called at any time by one or more full-time faculty representing in the aggregate faculty entitled to cast not less than 10% of the votes at a meeting.
+The location of the meetings shall be at the offices of the College of Stony Brook University as determined by the Dean. - b) Special Meetings: A special meeting of the Faculty may be called at any time by one or more full-time faculty representing in the aggregate faculty entitled to cast not less than two-thirds of the votes at a meeting.